 This timeline gives a chronological listing of the main events in English History for the years 880 – 889

 The puppet King of Mercia, Ceowulf, died.
-Earldorman Aethelred, became King of Mercia.
+Earldorman Aethelred, succeeded as King of Mercia.

-King Alfred won a naval battle against the Vikings.
+navy won a naval battle against four Viking

 A group of Vikings arrived in England and attacked Rochester in Kent.
 However, Rochester had been fortified by King Alfred and was able to withstand the attack until help came.

-King Alfred took London (Lundenburgh).
-As it was technically in the Kingdom of Mercia he placed the city under the protection of Aethelred of Mercia.
+King Alfred took control of London (Lundenburgh) from the Vikings.
+However, as it was technically in the Kingdom of Mercia he placed the city under the protection of Aethelred of Mercia.

 Harvard Reference for this page: